BrianMMcClain/pas-pks-spring-music-demo/README.md

 cf push
 ```

-A few moments later, as espected, our .Net application is up and running on a Windows Server machine!
+A few moments later, as expected, our .Net application is up and running on a Windows Server machine!

 ```
 ...